mk12/sicp/notes/lecture.md

 ### Pre-visualization

-- A program made of procedures and expression evolves a process.
+- Programs are made of procedures and expressions, and they evolves processes.
 - But how do particular programs evolve particle processes?
-- We want to be able to go from particularly shaped programs to particularly shaped processes.
+- We want to go from particularly shaped programs to particularly shaped processes.
 - We want to pre-visualize the process like a photographer pre-visualizes the photo before taking the shot.

 ### Peano arithmetic